m0d1nst4ll3r/42_born2beroot/README.md

   - pwd rules
     - at least 10 characters long
     - one uppercase letter, one number
-    - no more than 3 identical characters
+    - no more than 3 identical characters in a row
     - not include the name of the user
     - at least 7 characters not part of old pwd (except for root)
 - monitoring.sh bash script